zilkf92/QCHack-2022/README.md

 # How to run

 To run this project you have to start both the django backend as well as the gatsby frontend.
 Please run the django backend on localhost:8080.
+Sadly we didn't find the time to host the project.